Saint Nicholas Day: Western Central Europe

-In Austria, Bavaria and South-Tyrol (Austro-Bavarian regions), St. Nicholas is accompanied by Krampus, represented as a beast-like creature, generally demonic in appearance.
+In Austria, Bavaria and South-Tyrol (Austro-Bavarian regions), Saint Nicholas is accompanied by Krampus, represented as a beast-like creature, generally demonic in appearance.
 Krampus is thought to punish children during the Yule season who had misbehaved, and to capture particularly naughty children in his sack and carry them away to his lair.

 The tradition of Krampus was adapted by Czechs and Slovaks during the Austrian-Hungarian era.
-In addition, in Czechia and Slovakia St. Nicholas is accompanied by an angel.
-In Czechia and Slovakia children receive some candies for their good deeds from st. Nicholas (Mikuláš) and potatoes or coal from Chort (čert) for their sins.
+In addition, in Czechia and Slovakia Saint Nicholas is accompanied by an angel.
+In Czechia and Slovakia children receive some candies for their good deeds from Saint Nicholas (Mikuláš) and potatoes or coal from Chort (čert) for their sins.

 The creature has roots in Slavic folklore; however, its influence has spread far beyond German borders, in Austria, southern Bavaria, South Tyrol, northern Friuli, Hungary, Slovenia, the Czech Republic, the Slovak Republic and Croatia.
 5 December is Krampus Night or Krampusnacht, in which the hairy devil appears on the streets.
-Traditionally young men dress up as the Krampus during the first week of December, particularly on the evening of 5 December (the eve of Saint Nicholas day on many church calendars), and roam the streets frightening children with rusty chains and bells.
-Sometimes accompanying St. Nicholas and sometimes on his own, Krampus visits homes and businesses.
+Traditionally young men dress up as the Krampus during the first week of December, particularly on the evening of 5 December (the eve of Saint Nichola Day on many church calendars), and roam the streets frightening children with rusty chains and bells.
+Sometimes accompanying Saint Nicholas and sometimes on his own, Krampus visits homes and businesses.
 The Saint usually appears in the Eastern Rite vestments of a bishop, and he carries a ceremonial staff.
 Nicholas dispenses gifts, while Krampus supplies coal and the ruten bundles.

 Krampus is featured on holiday greeting cards called Krampuskarten.
 There are many names for Krampus, as well as many regional variations in portrayal and celebration.

-In Swiss folklore, St. Nicholas is known as Samichlaus (like Dutch Sinterklaas a corruption of the name of St. Nicholas).
+In Swiss folklore, Saint Nicholas is known as Samichlaus (like Dutch Sinterklaas a corruption of the name of Saint Nicholas).
 He is accompanied by the Schmutzli a frightening helper wearing a brown monk's habit.
 The Christmas gift-bringer is not Samichlaus, but the Christchindli.